LorenzoBalducci96/descent-quest-builder/README.md

   1) Firefox won't let you export the PDF due to html2canvas known problems.
   2) If you are experiencing tiles disappearing in google-chrome here are the possible solutions:
       * run google-chrome with the bat or sh script (startWithChrom.bat/sh) or
-      * use microsoft edge or
+      * use microsoft edge (no chromium based) or
-      * consider to use the desktop application (available in release section) This is caused by "the canvas has been tainted by cross-origin data" known error.
+      * consider to use the desktop application (available in release section)

+This is caused by "the canvas has been tainted by cross-origin data" known error.

 implementation notes: